Table of Contents

 Filter and screw presses are not as durable as dewatering centrifuges due to their lightweight construction and the need for constant opening and closing to extract the sludge.

 Dewatering centrifuges manufactured by established brands have extremely heavy-duty construction, which leads to exceptionally high service life.
-It is not uncommon for Alfa Laval decanter centrifuges to have service lives over 50 years.
+It is not uncommon for Alfa Laval decanter centrifuges to have service lives of over 50 years.

 Like most industrial equipment, industrial centrifuges also have inherent disadvantages when compared to other dewatering technologies.
 The following are some of the disadvantages of dewatering centrifuges.

-The cost difference between presses and decanter centrifuges for dewatering is not in multiples but fractionally more, which makes dewatering centrifuge attractive as a long-term dewatering solution.
+The cost difference between presses and decanter centrifuges for dewatering is not in multiples but fractionally more, which makes the dewatering centrifuge attractive as a long-term dewatering solution.

 Spring and elastomer vibration isolators are standard parts of dewatering centrifuges and need to be maintained.